 Chubby cheeks are adorably pinch-worthy on babies.
-But when chubby babies become overweight kids and adolescents, they may be at risk for a lifetime of weight and health challenges.
+But when chubby babies become kids and adolescents with excess weight, they may be at risk for a lifetime of weight and health challenges.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Kids who struggle with their weight in childhood are more at risk for all of the chronic medical conditions that overweight adults are prone to – like type 2 diabetes, high blood pressure, heart disease and stroke,” says nurse practitioner Jennifer Brubaker, PhD, FNP-BC.
 She’s part of the multidisciplinary team in the Cleveland Clinic’s BeWell Kids Clinic for children with obesity and associated issues.

 Nearly one in five children in the U.S. has obesity, according to the Centers for Disease Control and Prevention.
 “It’s one of the greatest challenges our kids face today, because in general they’re doing less physical activity and are exposed to a variety of unhealthy options, like junk/processed food and excessive screen time,” Brubaker says.

 If your child has overweight, you assume an important role in helping them establish healthier habits that will carry into adulthood.

 The most effective approach to doing this, according to Brubaker, is one that focuses on physical and mental health.